 The star of the business is the dating app Tantan—the Chinese version of Tinder—which Momo acquired in 2018.
 Currently unprofitable and at an early stage of monetization, Tantan generated revenues of CNY1.26 billion in fiscal year 2019.
 Like Tinder, Tantan operates on a freemium model where users can use the app for free but can pay for a monthly subscription, currently priced at CNY12 giving increased functionality in the pursuit of finding a match.

 Through Momo and Tantan, Momo Inc. seems to hold a leading position in the Chinese online dating market.
 The balance sheet is solid and the company has a great founder culture.
 So far, I seem to like the business and its prospects for growth.
 The price of USD3.40 billion at a TTM 16.2% free cash flow yield could sure be alluring.
-Momo Inc. is going to be our next deep dive company note.
+Momo Inc. is going to be my next write-up.

 Quote of the week